lumusitech/frontend-angular-zoneless-review-v19/README.md

   ]
   ```

-- **app.config.ts:** Add the withComponentInputBinding method to provideRouter to get route parameters using only traditional @Input or Input (signal)."
+- **app.config.ts:** Add the withComponentInputBinding method to provideRouter to get route parameters using only traditional @Input or Input (signal).

   ```js
   providers: [